Billy Meier: Alleged extraterrestrial contacts

-Meier founded a non-profit, tax-paying organization based on his alleged contacts with Semjase, called the "Freie Interessengemeinschaft für Grenz- und Geisteswissenschaften und Ufologiestudien" (Free Community of Interests for the Border and Spiritual Sciences and Ufological Studies) in the late 1970s and established his "Semjase Silver Star Center".
+Meier founded Freie Interessengemeinschaft für Grenz- und Geisteswissenschaften und Ufologiestudien ("Free Community of Interests for the Border and Spiritual Sciences and Ufological Studies"), a non-profit organization based on his alleged contacts with Semjase, in the late 1970s and established his Semjase Silver Star Center.
 The organization's headquarters is in Switzerland.

 Photographs, films

 Meier's photographs and films are claimed by him to show alien spacecraft floating above the Swiss countryside.
 He calls the alleged spaceships "beamships" from Plejaren.
 According to Meier, the Plejaren gave him permission to photograph and film their beamships so that he could produce evidence of their extraterrestrial visitations.
 Some of Meier's photos are claimed by him to show prehistoric Earth scenes, extraterrestrials, and celestial objects from an alleged non-Earthly vantage point.
 Meier's claims are widely characterized as fraudulent by scientists, skeptics, and most ufologists, who say that his photographs and films are hoaxes.
 In interviews with author Gary Kinder, Meier admitted to using models to recreate scenes after his wife showed photos of incomplete models he thought he had destroyed by burning.
 During a 2017 art exhibit about conspiracies, many of Meier's photographs were shown.
-Photography curator Gordon MacDonald commented on examinations from the 1970s that the photos weren't doctored saying “Just because photographs are real – ie real images made with a real camera – doesn’t mean they are of what the person says they’re of.”
+Photography curator Gordon MacDonald commented on examinations from the 1970s that the photos weren't doctored saying "Just because photographs are real – ie real images made with a real camera – doesn't mean they are of what the person says they're of."
+One of Meier's photographs is notable for being the background of the "I want to believe" poster in The X-Files before an intellectual property lawsuit forced producers to change the poster background to a different photo in the fourth season of the series.

 In 1997, Meier's ex-wife, Kalliope, told interviewers that his photos were of spaceship models he crafted with items like trash can lids, carpet tacks and other household objects, and that the stories he told of his adventures with the aliens were similarly fictitious.
 She also said that photos of purported extraterrestrial women "Asket" and "Nera" were really photos of Michelle DellaFave and Susan Lund, members of the singing and dancing troupe The Golddiggers.
 It was later confirmed that the women in the photographs were members of The Golddiggers performing on The Dean Martin Show.

+Media

+Billy Meier's story is documented in Contact, written and directed by Larry Savadove in 1987.
+The film is narrated by David Warner, featuring UFO researchers Lee Elders and Wendelle Stevens.